yazi0413/vba-script-library/MaxInsertionGain_matlabFree.md

         a = f.readall
         Data = Split(a, vbCr)

-'        find the front and rear line location
+        'find the front and rear line location
         For ii = 0 To UBound(Data)
             If InStr(Data(ii), "front.msg_dfs_off") <> 0 Then
                 line_f = ii